muchdogesec/feeds2stix/processors/abuse_ch/sslipblacklist_aggressive/README.md

 The script works like so

 1. downloads csv from `https://sslbl.abuse.ch/blacklist/sslipblacklist_aggressive.csv`
 2. turns the entries found in the csv doc into STIX objects (as described in this doc).
+STIX objects are stored to the filesystemstore in `bundles/abuse_ch/sslipblacklist_aggressive/stix2_objects`.
 3. the stix objects are stored in STIX bundles by year `2024.json`, `2023.json`, etc. The year is based on the records lowest `Firstseen` in the csv.

+Note this script can handle updates to data in a graceful way.
+Because a copy of all STIX `bundles/abuse_ch/threatfox/stix2_objects` is stored the script does not need to process all data on each run.
+On update runs the script will only consider data greater than the highest `modified` time of all indicators

 ## Overview